Introduction

 Thread Configuration

-# Example: Use 8 threadsexport RAYON_NUM_THREADS=8python your_script.pyInstallation
+# To use 8 threadsexport RAYON_NUM_THREADS=8python your_script.pyInstallation

 Section titled “Installation”Python Library

-pip install fbtkStandalone CLI Tools
+# Update to latest version (recommended)pip install -U fbtkStandalone CLI Tools

 Dependencies